mmkal/trpc-cli/README.md

   add: trpc.procedure
     .meta({
       description:
         'Add two numbers.
-Use this if you have apples, and someone else has some other apples, and you want to know how many apples in total you have.', })
+Use this if you and your friend both have apples, and you want to know how many apples there are in total.', })
     .input(
       z.object({